 - a.
-Accuracy of the Phase 2 (2020) Estimate: The Assessment Team believes the OMFS Phase 2 (2020) cost estimates are appropriate for an approximately 10% design.
+Accuracy of the Phase 2 (2020) Estimate: The Assessment Team believes the OMFS Phase 2 (2020) cost estimates are within an acceptable range for an approximately 10% design.
 The Assessment Team focused on support facilities, sitework/environmental, systems, and right-of-way. - b.
 ST3 (2016) to Phase 2 (2020) Main Cost Drivers: For ST3 (2016) estimates no location had been decided.
 It appears many options were explored from Phase 1 (2019) to Phase 2 (2020) and the three front runners (S. 344th St, S 336th St, and Midway Landfill) were used for this assessment.
 All three locations saw increases in cost in the amount of 54%, 66%, and 89%, respectively.
 For 334th & 336th, the primary drivers of this increase were increased structure heights resulting in higher unit cost, further detail in demolition and earthwork requirements, drainage vaults were added instead of retention ponds, and landscaping allowances were added.
 For the Midway Landfill location, the major cost drivers were disposal of hazardous materials, refiguration of demolition and earthwork requirements, the use of drainage vaults as opposed to retention ponds and additional piling cost.
 Details of the FTA SCC categories is shown below. - c.
 Capture of Phase 2 (2020) Elements: The Assessment Team believes all areas of the estimate are captured in the Phase 2 (2020) estimates.
 The Assessment Team would recommend further investigation into ground conditions along the alignment as this appears to be the project's largest risk, particularly at Midway Landfill.
+Another apparent risk is the building cost for Heavy Maintenance Facility.
+The Assessment Team believes this merits further investigation.